Inside: Do you need a LinkedIn profile makeover? Use these tips to update your LinkedIn profile and advance your job search.

 If you’re job seeking, or using LinkedIn to attract new clients to your existing business, your headline allows you to tell your story.
 For example, my LinkedIn headline is Career Coach | Writer | Mom of 2.
 If I didn’t change my headline it would say “Associate Director, Recruiting Operations” or “Founder.”
 Both of those current titles are great, but neither showcases exactly what I do or who I am.

-You can use industry or job-specific keywords, a very brief elevator pitch, or be creative and quirky if it’s a fit for your intended audience.
+You can use industry or job-specific keywords, job titles for jobs you are seeking, a very brief elevator pitch, or be creative and quirky if it’s a fit for your intended audience.
 Other examples of great headlines include “Experienced Manager and Community Leader,” “Education professional passionate about empowering students through technology,” or “Content Marketer with a Creative Flair and Strategic Lens.”

 The About section is my favorite part of a LinkedIn profile because it closely mirrors my favorite part of a resume, the Professional Profile or Resume Summary.
 But you aren’t a career nerd like me, and I don’t expect you to have favorite parts of job application material… so let’s just get into why the About section is awesome.